ninabarzh/broomstick/content/posts/talking-code.md

 we need careful coding.
 They turn intimidating vulnerabilities into short, witty sentences that make you laugh — and maybe shiver a little.
 Dive in, enjoy the humour, and see old nemeses in a whole new light.

-Got it.
-I removed the “corrections” notes from the last column and kept only the security-focused notes.
-The code is still correct syntax/semantics, and safe-ish context is implied.

 # C / C++

 | Code                                                                              | Translation                                                        | Security note                                                             |